Skip to content

 Ask Amanda: How do I count my rows?

 Counting rows in knitting can be a tricky business.
 I had a lot of trouble learning to do it accurately – I’d routinely count the number of rows over and over, ending up with different numbers every time!
-Learning to count rows will make any knitting project easier (Hami, the tank top pictured at the left, is a perfect example).
+Learning to count rows will make any knitting project easier (Hami, the tank top pictured, is a perfect example).

 Stockinette is, in my opinion, the easiest fabric to use while learning to count rows.
 On the right side of the fabric, every row is a line of V’s (see the green highlighted row in the image below).
 When counting, go along one column of stitches – each V counts for one row: